dcavar/nlp-lab.github.io/quantumnlp/README.md

 ## Schedule

-The topics to discuss and papers to read:
+The topics to discuss and papers to read for the Fall 2024 meetings:

 | **Date**   | **Topic** |
 | ---------- | --------- |